|Daily Itinerary||State Department Info|

 Universal Travel can assist with various types of optional travel insurance.
 Contact Franz or Alda Kop for more information.

 An excellent source of reliable travel information is provided by the US State Department "Background Notes."
 These notes concisely summarize the geography, people, population, government, economy, foreign relations, history, and political conditions for every nation.
-Link to "Background Notes" for Belgium, for France, and for The Netherlands.
+Have a look at the site for Italy.

 Consular Information Sheets published by the State Department provide information on entry requirements, medical facilities, crime, traffic safety & road conditions, aviation, and embassy locations.
-Check these Information Sheets for France, Belguim, and the Netherlands.
+Check these Information Sheets for Italy.

-Is is safe to travel in France, Belguim, and the Netherlands?
-Europe is generally considered safe places for US citizens to travel.
-There are no State Department warnings other than the usual petty thievery alerts typical of large cities.
+Is is safe to travel in Southern Italy and Sicily?
+Italy and Sicily are generally considered safe places for US citizens to travel.
+There are no State Department warnings for Italy other that the usual petty thievery alerts typical of large cities.
 We will be traveling as a group accompanied by a local guide on charter buses.
 Lodging will be in urban settings in "three star" or better hotels.
 During free time, travelers are expected to employ ordinary personal safety measures such as traveling in small groups and avoiding certain locations known to be suspect.

 A minor concern for those traveling to regions where water quality is not always reliable is Traveler's Diarrhea.
 Information on Food and Water Precautions and Travelers' Diarrhea is available from The Center for Disease Control.